Lead and Drinking Water

 There are a number of ways that water systems work to reduce lead in drinking water:

 - Stop using lead pipes, fixtures and solder: Current regulation requires that all new pipes and fixtures be “lead-free” - containing less than 0.25% lead (weighted average).

 - Replace lead service lines: There are roughly 6 million lead service lines (LSL’s) in the US.
 Roughly 30% of the country’s water systems contain LSL’s, serving an estimated 15 to 22 million people.
 Many water systems have taken steps to remove LSL’s and since the Lead and Copper Rule was adopted in 1991.
 The number of LSL’s has been reduced by roughly 40%.

 - Reduce corrosion and check water chemistry: A critical part of modern drinking water treatment is minimizing corrosion to keep lead out of drinking water and to address other issues.
 Corrosion Control Treatment (CCT) is especially important where there are LSL’s.
 CCT varies from water system to water system based on the age of pipes and service lines, where the drinking water comes from and its chemistry, and the size of the system.

-- Have your water tested: If you are concerned about lead in your tap water you can test your water for lead and other contaminants.
+- Have your water tested.
+If you are concerned about lead in your tap water you can test for lead and other contaminants.
 Some water systems will provide lead testing for their customers.
 Others will provide information on local laboratories and other resources.
 There are low cost tests available.
-EPA fact sheet on testing.
 Call your water system to see if testing is available.

-- Use cold water for drinking and eating: Cold water is less likely to contain lead.
+- Use cold water for drinking and eating.
+Cold water is less likely to contain lead.
 Never add warm water to baby formula.
-Note: Boiling water will not get rid of lead contamination.
+Boiling water will not remove lead.